Dragon's Dogma: Scenario and art design

 The characters' clothing was inspired by the clothing used in Medieval society.
 The clothing designs of Cassardis and Gran Soren were designed to contrast each other; the people of Cassardis had a lot of exposed skin and a blue color theme, while those in Gran Soren covered up more and used orange.
 While much of the final game used Medieval clothing designs, many of Kanaseki's early designs drew from Ancient Greek and Roman designs.
-As the key colour of the game was red, Kanaseki designed the default Arisen character designs to look good with flaming red hair.
+As the key color of the game was red, Kanaseki designed the default Arisen character designs to look good with flaming red hair.
 He also gave the Arisen a simple hairstyle.
 Mercedes was designed to appear capable of defending herself while maintaining her femininity.
 The monastic design of Elysion was designed to both serve as the model for Salvation cultist clothing and remain modest so as not to overshadow the character himself.
 The Duke was designed to show his growing mental strain, and his cloak—which incorporated dragon designs symbolizing his reputation—took a long time to complete.
 The monsters were created based on their representations in folklore and fairytales.
 Rather than making the original designs more fantastical, they were made more realistic.
 The art team tried not to stray too far from traditional imagery grounded in ancient legends and iconography; this approach was influenced by Mike Mignola's Hellboy comics and the manga Berserk by Kentaro Miura.